In this final post about self-employment, I explore self-belief. Belief in yourself, when no-one else shares that belief.

 So, yes I believe in my business.
 I need that belief to keep going.
 If my self-belief falters, I could go under.
 Self-belief matters to me and to you.

-How do you hold onto your self-belief?
+How do you hold onto belief in yourself?